 - Ambulance Cut: After Pee-wee exits the biker bar and crashes through a sign.
 The ambulance is escorted by all the bikers on their bikes.

-- Bad Bad Acting: In the Show Within a Show that ends the film, Pee-Wee mouths the actor's lines along with him and keeps glancing at the camera.
-At one point he can be seen glancing at the director off camera and then sliding partially out of frame.
+- Bad Bad Acting: In the Show Within a Show that ends the film, Pee-wee mouths the actors' lines along with them and keeps glancing at the camera.
+At one point he can be seen glancing off camera (presumably at the director waving at him to get out of the shot) and then sliding partially out of frame.

 - Bad-Guy Bar: Home of "Satan's Helpers".